e10v/tea-tasting/README.md

 - Variance reduction with [CUPED](https://exp-platform.com/Documents/2013-02-CUPED-ImprovingSensitivityOfControlledExperiments.pdf)/[CUPAC](https://doordash.engineering/2020/06/08/improving-experimental-power-through-control-using-predictions-as-covariate-cupac/) (also in combination with delta method for ratio metrics).
 - Confidence interval for both absolute and percent change.

-**tea-tasting** calculates statistics on the data backend side: BigQuery, ClickHouse, PostgreSQL, Snowflake, Spark, and other of 20+ backends supported by [Ibis](https://ibis-project.org/).
-There is no need to fetch granular data into a Python program.
-Pandas DataFrames are supported as well.
+**tea-tasting** calculates statistics within data backends such as BigQuery, ClickHouse, PostgreSQL, Snowflake, Spark, and other of 20+ backends supported by [Ibis](https://ibis-project.org/).
+This approach eliminates the need to import granular data into a Python environment, though Pandas DataFrames are also supported.

 **tea-tasting** is still in alpha, but already includes all the features listed above.
 The following features are coming soon:

 - Sample ratio mismatch check.
 - More statistical tests:
-  - Asymptotic and exact tests for frequency data,
+  - Asymptotic and exact tests for frequency data.
-  - Bootstrap,
+  - Bootstrap.
-  - Quantile test (using Bootstrap),
+  - Quantile test (using Bootstrap).
   - Mann–Whitney U test.
 - Power analysis.
 - A/A tests and simulations.